 Previous car air purifier tests we ran showed that the built-in air filters in most cars do a good job of removing particulate pollution like PM2.5 when the car is set to ‘recirculate mode’.
-If the purpose of buying a car air purifier is to reduce cabin pollution like PM2.5, dust and pollen, then you using your car’s own fan can be surprisingly effective.
+If the purpose of buying a car air purifier is to reduce cabin pollution like PM2.5, dust, and pollen, then using your car’s own fan can be surprisingly effective.
 Just make sure to replace the filters every few months.

 2. Do Air Purifiers Lower the Risk of COVID-19 Spread?

-If reducing virus transmission is the main objective for purchasing a car air purifier, then an air purifier can add an extra layer of protection.
+If reducing virus transmission is the main objective of purchasing a car air purifier, then an air purifier can add an extra layer of protection.
 HEPA air purifiers are proven tools to reduce virus and COVID-19 spread.